onkar-03/The-Ultimate-React/11. WiseWorld/Theory Notes.md

 #### Importing the Link Component

-- Instead of using a traditional anchor element, we will use the Link component provided by react-router-dom.
+- Instead of using a traditional anchor element, we will use the `<Link/>` component provided by `react-router-dom`.

 1. Import the Link component: